-Melanin converts to melatonin in the body and since Chaga mushrooms are the highest food source of melanin, when we consume Chaga mushroom powder, it supports the production of melatonin and activates the pineal gland.
+Chaga mushrooms are the highest food source of melanin.
+When we consume Chaga mushroom powder, it activates the pineal gland and supports the production of melatonin.

 As we age, the pineal gland often becomes calcified due to a build up of fluoride, calcium and phosphorus deposits.